nameerfarooq/nameerfarooq/README.md

 <br />
 <ul>
-<li>👷 Currently pursuing BSc in Computer Science(2019-2023) from Usman Institute of Technology. </li>
+<li>👷 BSc in Computer Science from Usman Institute of Technology. </li>

 <li>🔭 I am a Frontend Developer</li>
 <li>🌱 Tech Geek, always ready to learn new Technologies/Frameworks/Languages.</li>
-<li>🥅 2023 Goals: Contribute more to Open Source projects, which I couldn't do much in 2022.</li>
+<li>🥅 2024 Goals: Contribute more to Open Source projects, which I couldn't do much in 2023.</li>
 </ul>

 </div>